|installed April 4, after 862 pageviews |

 Two years ago, I started with acrylic paint out of pure curiosity as to the feel of it.
 I worked on canvasses with paint, white, silver and gold pigment ink.
 Then I discovered foamboard and artboard.
 And I went from paint to Sharpies, on to Copic-, Touch-, Pro- and Prismacolor- markers and finally moved over to Bristol (vellum) and drawing paper, and Faber-Castell Polychromos colour pencils.

 I most love working tedious and intricate designs.
 So it wasn't long before I discovered mandala's (circles) Working on one shuts out the world, my mind goes blank, and at the same time, I become extremely alert.
-Drawing them is a kind of meditation, or personal training.
-Sometimes, what looks like a mistake was done on purpose, and other times, a true mistake does happen and offers opportunites that I hadn't counted on but accept happily, since it ends up making the piece different and more interesting.
+Drawing them is a kind of meditation, or I rather call it personal training.
+Sometimes, what looks like a mistake was done on purpose, and other times, a true mistake does happen and offers opportunities that I hadn't counted on but accept happily, since it ends up making the piece different and more interesting.
 I try to never, ever waste a sheet of paper.
 Mistakes or not, I will finish my circle.
 However, I don't post everything I make

 Suffering depression and anxiety, I found working with art can be a wonderful outlet.